ansys/pymapdl/docs/source/index.rst

 ANSYS already has a method of interfacing with MAPDL through the use of CORBA.
 This interface allows you to send strings from the client to the mapdl instance and run commands from a scripting software (such as Python or MATLAB).
-The ``ansys.mapdl`` project is an attempt to enhance this interface through the use of an alternative protocol, GRPC.
+The ``PyMAPDL`` project using the ``ansys-mapdl-core`` module is an attempt to enhance this interface through the use of an alternative protocol, GRPC.

 Google remote procedure call or GRPC, establishes a secure connection between a client and a server instance (either local or remote).
 A